Menu

 Have a look at what we will be exploring in our curriculum this term!

-In Art and Design this term we will explore 'What is installation Art?'.
-In this unit, we will be answering questions about installation art and evaluating our own designs.
+In Art and Design this term we will explore 'Can I recognise purposeful and effective imagery?'.
+In this unit, we will be exploring how lines and marks add depth and emotion to artwork.

-Our History focus for this term is 'What was life like in Tudor England?'.
-In this unit, we will discover the Tudor dynasty; exploring the use of portraits, progresses and punishment.
+Our History focus for this term is 'What did the Greeks do for us?'.
+In this unit, we will discover the different periods in the ancient Greek civilisation and look at Athenian democracy.

-Our PE focuses for this term are 'football', 'netball', 'Dodgeball' and 'Handball'.
+Our PE focuses for this term are 'gymnastics', 'dance', 'outdoor adventure activities' and 'tennis'

-In PSHE, we will ask the question, 'What do I know about family and relationship?’.
-In this unit we develop an understanding of families, including marriage and what to do if someone feels unsafe.
+In PSHE, we will ask the question, 'What do I know about health and wellbeing?’.
+In this unit we develop an understanding of the benefits of exercise and sleep, why failure is ok and the importance of perseverance and the helpfulness of goal setting.

 Each half term your child will be set a homework grid with homework options, alongside: